Irene Ruhnke: Career

+Life after baseball

 Following her baseball career, she spent the rest of her life in Rockford, Illinois, where she married and had two sons.
 She worked as a machine operator for 27 years at J. L. Clark Corp., from which she retired in 1985.

 She died on July 13, 1999, aged 79, at the Swedish American Hospital in Rockford after a brief illness.
-She was survived by her two sons, two sisters, a grandson, and two step-grandchildren.

 In 1988, Ruhnke became part of Women in Baseball, a permanent display based at the Baseball Hall of Fame and Museum in Cooperstown, New York, which was unveiled to honor the entire All-American Girls Professional Baseball League.